tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-knowing-sql-server-and-where.md

 <blockquote>
   <p>
-    &#8220;I’ve always been an advocate of teaching others coming up in this field that knowing all the variables in a system is a critical step in gaining the true ability to be capable at a principal level&#8221;
+    “I’ve always been an advocate of teaching others coming up in this field that knowing all the variables in a system is a critical step in gaining the true ability to be capable at a principal level”
   </p>
 </blockquote>